jon-harper/OmniBox/docs/support/cpu.md

 CPU Trays are in the [:material-git: `/Trays/CPU`][git_cpu] git folder; each component has its own subfolder.
 Currently, SBCs other than the Raspberry Pi are not supported.

+The Raspberry Pi model-specific trays mount with the SBC's USB and Ethernet cables facing *outward* (as panel mounts).
+If you are using Klipper, this will require an external cable running to your MCU; instead, use the [Universal Mount](#universal-mount).

-If you do not use an SBC, the side of the bay can be used as a [Side Panel][panel_mounts].
+If you do not use an SBC, the side of the CPU bay can be used as a [Side Panel][panel_mounts].

 <!-- Template
 <div markdown class="jh-grid-container jh-grid-2">